Bellspringsteen/Bellspringsteen.github.io/_posts/2023-3-20-CB7Parking.md

 20. Is there any data on electric charging locations?
 Gas stations?
 21. How many license plates on UWS are from out of state?
 22. Types of cars?
-23. Just using google maps satellite, can you see cars in other spots?
+23. Just using google maps satellite, can you see cars in other spots?i
+24. Weird parkings
+a.
+240 west 65th street, CONED parking?
+b.